‘Young And The Restless’ Spoilers: Billy Will Propose To Phyllis Or Victoria, Ashley And Ravi Kiss

 Young and the Restless spoilers previously gave away that Scott is working undercover with the feds.
 Christine (Lauralee Bell) will call Scott (Daniel Hall) to a secret meeting, according to the Inquisitr.

-Christine will tell Scott she needs him for a secret mission but Scott is still traumatized from his kidnapping and is not sure if he is willing to risk his life again.
+Christine will tell Scott she needs him for a secret mission, but Scott is still traumatized from his kidnapping and is not sure if he is willing to risk his life again.

 Next week on Y&R, binge all you want because we’ve got a week of goodness… young, restless and hot! #YR